yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         "url": "uri of native authorization request handled by *User-Interacting App* if present on the device", }

-* Prompt end-user for input to guide request routing.
+* **Prompt end-user** for input to guide request routing.

-Example prompting end-user for multiple-choice:
+Example prompting end-user for 2 multiple-choice inputs:

     HTTP/1.1 200 OK
     Content-Type: application/json